pr0totyper/CMS-ETR-WooCommerce-2.x-3.x/readme.txt

 6. Once successfully processed, the Payment transaction details appear in the order details

 == Changelog ==
+= 0.9.8.7 =
+fixing mcrypt deprecation when goin with php > 7.1.x + translations and adding icon for payment means

 = 0.9.8.6 =
-Fixing various bugs: transaction/call mixup, Minimum amount label.
+Correcting transaction/call mixup and translation of minimal amount label.

 = 0.9.8.5 =
 adding HTTP/2 compatibility.